 To dine out on Mersea Island here are some choices - all within walking distance of Mersea Island Cottage apart from Mehalahs.

 The Company Shed, West Mersea - www.thecompanyshed.co

 The oysters from West Mersea are now on restaurant menus in London as well as available for lunch in 'The Shed'.
 Richard Haward has been farming oysters from Mersea for many years and his restaurant is famous all over the UK for serving mussels, oysters, clams, crab, lobster, garlic prawns, scallops and much more.
 Remember that you cannot book this restaurant so make sure that you get there by midday to put your name on the board for a table.
 Only open for lunch

 A new addition to the Mersea dining scene is the lovely cafe run by the artist James Weaver.
 Fabulous breakfasts, lunches and teas are served every day.
 Not open after 5pm.

 West Mersea Oyster Bar and Restaurant, West Mersea

 On the waterfront, this restaurant has tables outside as well as a busy restaurant.
 This might be for you if you fancy fresh fish and chips instead of mussels and oysters.
 Open some evenings and bookable.

-A short drive across Mersea Island brings you to Mehalahs.
+A short drive across Mersea Island to the east.
 Great food and a nice change if you fancy some local meat produce.
-Also serving fresh fish from the same team behind the The Company Shed.
-Only open for lunch but you can book.
+Also serving breakfast.
+Open for lunch but you can book.

 The Coast Inn